What Google’s BERT means for your website and the future of search

 - Ensure you have a strong SEO program in place

-Perrill is a full-service agency that develops and employs dangerously good digital strategies.
+Perrill is a full-service agency that develops and employs dialed-in digital strategies.
 To learn more about BERT and how you can futureproof your website against Google updates, contact our team today.